lupyuen/lupyuen.github.io/src/adc.md

 We have tested this with [__PineCone BL602__](https://lupyuen.github.io/articles/pinecone) and its onboard LED.

-It will probably work with any BL602 / BL604 Board with an __onboard or external LED:__ PineDio Stack, Pinenut, DT-BL10, MagicHome BL602, ...
+It will probably work with any BL602 / BL604 Board with an __onboard or external LED:__ [__Ai-Thinker Ai-WB2__](https://docs.ai-thinker.com/en/wb2), PineDio Stack, Pinenut, DT-BL10, MagicHome BL602, ...

 _Will our Light Sensor detect any kind of light?_